ngocbaosp/BDT/README.md

  - https://github.com/ngocbaosp/BDT/blob/master/BDT%20Final%20Project%20Presentation.pptx

 ## Project Folder Structure
-- FinalProject: contains all Java source codes in this solution (created from scratch)
+- **FinalProject**: contains all Java source codes in this solution (created from scratch)
+- Documentation: contains some related documents, such as:
+ - Install Kafka.pptx: how to install Kafka on Cloudera quickstart VM
+ - Hive and PowerBI.pptx: install hive odbc connection for Power BI
+ - PowerBI: contains sample file created for this project that pulled data directly from Hive
+- Readme.md

 ## Kafka